MattyK-123/dotfiles/README.md

-# Dotfiles
+# DotFiles

-This repository contains my personal dotfiles—hidden configuration files (e.g., .bashrc, .vimrc) that customize the behavior of tools and programs on Unix-like systems.
+This repository contains my personal dotfiles (e.g., .bashrc, .vimrc) that customize the behavior of tools and programs on Unix-like systems.
 I manage them using a bare Git repository, an elegant method that keeps my home directory clean and allows easy synchronization across machines.

 ## Installing on a New System